hipstersmoothie/sketchmine/packages/dom-agent/README.md

 ## Linting

 The source code of this package is going to be linted by our CI environment.
-To ensure a coding standard and quality use the configured linter [tslint](https://palantir.github.io/tslint/).
+To ensure a coding standard and quality, use the configured linter [tslint](https://palantir.github.io/tslint/).
 This package extends from the `tslint-config-airbnb` and the linting configuration extends from the root `tslint.json`.

-run `yarn lint` to execute the linter.
+Run `yarn lint` to execute the linter.

 ## Testing the package

-To ensure that the dom-agent is properly working, writing tests is necessary!
+To ensure that the DOM agent is properly working, it's necessary that you write tests.
 There are two types of tests:

 - Unit tests for testing functionality
-- End to end tests for testing the dom-agent in a headless chrome.
+- End-to-end tests for testing the DOM agent in a headless Chrome browser.

-End2End tests have to end with `filename.e2e.ts` and unit tests with `filename.test.ts`.
+End to end tests have to end with `filename.e2e.ts` and unit tests with `filename.test.ts`.

-For the end 2 end tests [Puppeteer](https://github.com/GoogleChrome/puppeteer) is used as a headless chrome.
+For the end to end tests, [Puppeteer](https://github.com/GoogleChrome/puppeteer) is used as a headless Chrome browser.

-**Important!**

-All tests according to this package should be wrapped in a describe with the prefix: `[dom-agent] › ...` like the following:
+**Note**: All tests based on this package should be wrapped in a `describe` method with the prefix: `[dom-agent] › ...` like the following:

 ```typescript
 // import statements